• Brain atlas sensitivity

 of supported graphics card(s).
 If you see an error, that means either your hardware

-does not support MCX, or CUDA library is missing.
+does not support MCX, or the CUDA library is missing.

-You may also run nvidia tool "nvidia-smi" on your computer to make sure you
+You may also run the NVIDIA tool "nvidia-smi" on your computer to make sure you

-can see CUDA-capable GPU listed.
+can see CUDA-capable GPUs listed.
 If not, it is likely your NVIDIA driver or

 GPU hardware was not properly installed.

-Runing "mcx" without parameter prints the help information, including
+Running "mcx" without parameters prints the help information, including

 all supported command line options.
 This is also the first command to test after

-installing mcx.
-If your see an error, such as missing libraries, this typically
+installing MCX.
+If you see an error, such as missing libraries, this typically

 Run: list GPU